mhucka/pangolin-notebook/README.md

 make
 ```

 The `index.html` file will be placed at the top level of your notebook directory, and the formatted output for all other pages will be placed in the `docs` directory.
 Normally, the process should only recreate those files that need to be recreated based on whether the corresponding source `.md` files have changed.
-If you need to force the regeneration of everything, use `make -B`.
+If you need to force the regeneration of everything, use `make force`.

 Pangolin Notebook includes an auto-refresh facility that puts JavaScript code into every HTML page to detect that the underlying file has been changed.
 (It _only_ does this for files on your local computer, not for files located anywhere else&mdash;it will not do this on GitHub Pages, for example.)
 This is meant to work in conjunction with a simple auto-re-`make` scheme to let you view the formatted HTML in a browser as you edit.
 To take advantage of this, run the following command in your notebook directory: